pabloom96/pabloom96/README.md

 - 🔢 Data Scientist 🔢
 - 🐄 Doctor in Veterinary Medicine
-- 📄 Más sobre mi trayectoria técnica en [Linkedin](www.linkedin.com/in/pabloom1996)
+- 📄 More about my technical background on [Linkedin](www.linkedin.com/in/pabloom1996)
-- 📜 Y de investigación [researchgate](https://www.researchgate.net/profile/Pablo-Ortiz-Montufar)
+- 📜 And about my research career at [ResearchGate](https://www.researchgate.net/profile/Pablo-Ortiz-Montufar)

 <br>